Skip to main content

 How does Jefferson County compare to neighboring counties?

-Jefferson County's estimated bill of $1,272/year is $522 less than neighboring Richmond County ($1,794).
+The median Jefferson County tax bill of $1,009/year (Census ACS 2024) is $499 less than neighboring Richmond County ($1,508).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Jefferson County?

-File a PT-311A with the Jefferson County Board of Assessors at 217 East Broad St., Louisville, GA 30434 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Jefferson County Board of Assessors at 217 East Broad St., Louisville, GA 30434, within 45 days of your notice date.
+Miss that window by a day and Louisville-area owners forfeit the whole year.

 What evidence wins a Jefferson County property tax appeal?